-Canal and River Trust Design Requirements
+Canal & River Trust Design Requirements

-The Code of Practice for Works Affecting the Canal and River Trust (CaRT) gives guidance and details procedures for all those (The Third Party) whose work may or will affect the property of the CaRT.
-All works that affect the CaRT must comply with the Code.
-This includes but is not limited to construction works on the property of the CaRT, works undertaken on neighbouring property, works requiring access across the property of the CaRT and works that over-sail the property of the CaRT.
+The Code of Practice for Works Affecting the Canal & River Trust gives guidance and details procedures for all those (The Third Party) whose work may or will affect the property of the Canal & River Trust.
+All works that affect the Canal & River Trust must comply with the Code.
+This includes but is not limited to construction works on the property of the Canal & River Trust, works undertaken on neighbouring property, works requiring access across the property of the Canal & River Trust and works that over-sail the property of the Canal & River Trust.

-The CaRT offer a free pre-application advice service for applicants to ensure that their proposal will comply with their design requirements and not compromise the safety of boaters or users of the canal paths, nor compromise the waterway.
-The City Council will have expected applicants to have liaised with the CaRT prior to submitting a planning application.
+The Canal & River Trust offer a free pre-application advice service for applicants to ensure that their proposal will comply with their design requirements and not compromise the safety of boaters or users of the canal paths, nor compromise the waterway.
+The City Council will have expected applicants to have liaised with the Canal & River Trust prior to submitting a planning application.
+It is advisable for developers to consider the Policy Advice note which gives recommendations on the design of new development adjacent to waterways (see Section 11.0).

-The requirement for a footway along the east bank from Great Clarendon Street to the new public square is referred to in Section 6.0.
-One reason for this requirement is so that the CaRT can access the east canal wall for maintenance.
-Often the CaRT can access canal walls using machinery from the opposite bank but in this location the towpath opposite has restricted access for large machinery due to the listed Isis lock bridge to the south and the footbridge structure to the north.
-The CaRT have raised a concern that a number of canal banks have collapsed during recent periods of heavy rain and they would need to be satisfied that they could adequately access the canalside to ensure the canal remains safe.
+It is important that developers liaise with the Canal & River Trust to ensure that they support the requirements and detailed design, otherwise the Canal & River Trust may withhold their consent for matters that affect the canal.
+Consent would be required for works such as the construction of a boatyard, winding hole, dock, slipways, moorings, bridge and connection points to the canal.
+Their consent may be subject to a commercial agreement.